zoraviel/CSS-and-GitHub-intro/README.md

 Find the button that says “**Clone or download**” (right side, below the Fork button, below “1 contributor”).
 Click it.

-Choose “Open in Desktop,” and your copy of the repo will appear in your app.
+Click “Open in Desktop,” and your copy of the repo will appear in your app.
 If you are asked to “Launch Application,” do so, even if it’s already open.

 <img src="images/clone.png" alt="How to clone" width="50%">